Lucky-Mucky/yt-dlp/README.md

 Chrome locks its cookie database while running.
 Close Chrome and retry.

 **ffmpeg merge fails / no audio in output**
 The binaries may be corrupted.
-Delete `%APPDATA%\ytdownloader\` and relaunch — setup will re-download everything cleanly.
+Delete `%APPDATA%\py-dlp\` and relaunch — setup will re-download everything cleanly.

 **Subtitles not appearing**
 Not all videos have subtitles.
 Auto-generated captions may or may not be available depending on the channel.
 The download will succeed either way.